Waiting for snowflakes

 We might not be making snowmen this week.
 Quinn probably won’t be able to take out his skis and most likely Andy won’t be running the plow truck.
 But Laura and Megan just might see genuine snowflakes before the week is over.

 ADDENDUM as of 1:30 PM 10/27/08: Sometime during the night, after I wrote this blog, the snow came.
 Not a lot of snow; just a sprinkle.
 Certainly not enough to ski on or to plow or groom.
-As Calvin in the old Calvin and Hobbes comic strip once said, “Getting an inch of snow is like winning 10 cents in the lottery.”
-If it hadn’t been the first snow, we’d label it an annoyance.
+As Calvin in the old Calvin and Hobbes comic strip once said, “” If it hadn’t been the first snow, we’d label it an annoyance.
 But Megan and Laura have now seen their first “real” snow.
 We can safely assume that it won’t be their last.